This article is focused on the most secure way to protect bitcoin and keep it safe from hackers and online scammers.

 2. Most online wallets offer the option of 2-factor authentication; this ensures that before you can log into your wallet, you will need to perform an additional step.

-This additional step may be in the form of an email sent to your registered email address – with a link or code, or text message to your registered phone number just like the One Time Password (OTP) most banks send for online transactions.
+This additional step may be in the form of an email sent to your registered email address – with a link or code, or a text message to your registered phone number just like the One Time Password (OTP) most banks send for online transactions.

 3. Make sure you have a reliable backup that protects your wallets against any human error or computer failure.